DeepwaterExploration/legacydocs/docs/guides/pi_setup.md

 ![Adapter](../img/adapter.png)

-Right click the selected adapter and click `properties`
+Right click the adapter and select `Properties`

 ![Adapter](../img/right-click-adapter.png)

-Under properties, locate `Internet Protocol Version 4 (TCP/IPv4)`
+Locate `Internet Protocol Version 4 (TCP/IPv4)` and select `Properties`

 ![Properties](../img/properties.png)

-Now select `Properties` and select the following settings:
+Edit the menu to look like the following:

 ![Settings](../img/settings.png)

-Click `OK` to apply changes
+Click `OK` to apply changes.
+This should now allow you Pi to identify your Windows device under the correct ip address to stream data to.

 ## Step 8: SSH into the Pi